joedoyler/djangoProject_ReadMe/README.md

 In the image link section of the the Add Recipe form the user can input an image link of their meal and will have it displayed on top of their recipe.
 This creates both a personal element and aids with visual information as to what exactly a user should expect the meal to look like.

 ## Product Reorganisation
+Users can rearrange the products via the product dropdown menu to category, rating etc.

+## Webhook
+The webhook feature has been added to ensure that a purchase is confirmed with Stripe

 ## Responsive Design
+The website is fully responsive with a layout that adapts to small screen sizes all the way down to phones.
 # Colour Scheme

 ## Black and White Theme